Palestinians vote in local elections amid rising anger with Abbas | Politics

 Palestinians vote in local elections amid rising anger with Abbas

-A spokesman for Hamas, which boycotted previous municipal elections in 2012 and 2017, said in a statement the group "refuses to participate in partial elections that are tailored to Fatah, and conducted by the PA," calling on Abbas to reschedule the cancelled summer votes.
+A spokesman for Hamas, which boycotted previous municipal elections in 2012 and 2017, said the group "refuses to participate in partial elections that are tailored to Fatah, and conducted by the Palestinian Authority," calling on Abbas to reschedule the cancelled summer votes.
 Hamas has enjoyed a surge in popularity in the West Bank and East Jerusalem since fighting an 11-day war with Israel in May.
 The group won student council elections this year at several top West Bank universities, an important barometer of support.

 Abbas' rivals, including Hamas, accused him of using the Jerusalem voting dispute as an excuse to cancel elections that polls showed he and his party would lose to the Islamist group.
 Abbas, who has ruled by decree for over a decade, denies this.
-A spokesman for Hamas, which boycotted previous municipal elections in 2012 and 2017, said in a statement the group "refuses to participate in partial elections that are tailored to Fatah, and conducted by the PA," calling on Abbas to reschedule the cancelled summer votes.
+A spokesman for Hamas, which boycotted previous municipal elections in 2012 and 2017, said the group "refuses to participate in partial elections that are tailored to Fatah, and conducted by the Palestinian Authority," calling on Abbas to reschedule the cancelled summer votes.

 Hamas has enjoyed a surge in popularity in the West Bank and East Jerusalem since fighting an 11-day war with Israel in May.
 The group won student council elections this year at several top West Bank universities, an important barometer of support.
 The Palestinians seek statehood in the West Bank, Gaza and East Jerusalem, territory Israel captured in a 1967 war.
 Israel annexed East Jerusalem in a move not recognised internationally, and peace talks between the two sides broke down in 2014.

-Hamas won the Palestinians' last legislative election, in 2006.
-That laid the ground for a political rupture: Hamas seized Gaza after fighting a short civil war with Fatah in 2007, and has ruled the coastal enclave ever since.
+Hamas won the Palestinians' last legislative election in 2006.
+That victory laid the ground for a political rupture.
+Hamas seized Gaza after fighting a short civil war there with Fatah in 2007 and has ruled the coastal enclave ever since.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)